Building Healthy Bones

 Vitamin D

 Sun exposure triggers vitamin D production but varies significantly with skin pigmentation, season, and geography.
-If you live in the northern United States, there is a good chance you will not get enough sun exposure in winter for adequate vitamin D production.
+If you live in the northern United States, you are likely to get insufficient sun exposure in winter for adequate vitamin D production.
 Keep in mind that sunscreen blocks vitamin D production.

 There are just a few natural food sources of vitamin D, including egg yolks and fatty fish such as salmon and tuna.
 You can find vitamin D in fortified sources such as orange juice, milk, and some non-dairy beverages.